gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 * Use a new compiler version, especially for gcc (e.g. from version 5 to 6 the performance of the compiled code improved a lot).
 * MPI library: OpenMPI usually has good performance and causes little trouble.
-* Make sure your compiler supports OpenMP (some versions of Clang don't).
+* Make sure your compiler supports OpenMP (some versions of Clang do not).
 * If you have GPUs that support either CUDA, OpenCL, or SYCL, use them.

   * Configure with ``-DGMX_GPU=CUDA``, ``-DGMX_GPU=OpenCL``, or ``-DGMX_GPU=SYCL``.